naugtur/insertionQuery/README.md

 ## Why?

-- Because DOM Events slow down the browser
+- Because DOM Events slow down the browser and insertionQuery doesn't
-- Because DOM Mutation Observer has less support than animations
+- Because DOM Mutation Observer has less browser support than insertionQuery
-- Because you can filter events with selectors without performance overhead
+- Because with insertionQuery you can filter DOM changes using selectors without performance overhead

 ## Widespread support!